 Daniel Norman, our CEO, worked in development finance for 10 years.
 He says, "Not all profit is created equally.
 If you are only looking at the profit figure on a development, it does not tell you the complete story.
 For example, let's say there are two developments both generating £1m of profit but project A takes 1 year to complete but project B takes 2 years to complete.
 Which one do you think has the better IRR?"

 Many developers we've spoken to didn't run development cash flow forecasts before using Aprao.
 As we have already discovered, the vast majority of Excel users in real estate development have little training or technical knowledge on how to use spreadsheets.
 Cash flow modelling is an advanced skill set and is prone to mistakes.

 According to a recent RICS paper (sourced below) cash flow modelling (IRR methodology) was the least used metric amongst surveyed market participants; which has resulted in a great deal of inconsistent valuations.
 On top of this, appraisals vary significantly in their level of sophistication with some developers choosing very detailed appraisals with cash flows, while other developers choose a simple residual land valuation.

 One of the fundamental reasons Aprao was built was to remedy inconsistencies within real estate development appraisals.
 Mistakes are common in appraisal spreadsheets, and we've found them across the board, from developers, surveyors and lenders.

 Calculating accurate development metrics in Aprao is easy.
 A residual appraisal is 80% quicker than using a spreadsheet model and the cash flow tool can calculate an accurate project and equity IRR in under 2 minutes!

-You can try Aprao for free for 14 days, and as a RICS Tech Affiliate, you can be confident that your results will be accurate and consistent.
+You can sign up for a free trial, and as a RICS Tech Affiliate, you can be confident that your results will be accurate and consistent.